raviten/azure-powershell/src/Accounts/Accounts/help/Get-AzContextAutosaveSetting.md

 Settings         : {}
 ```

-Get details about whether and wehere the context is saved by default for the current user.
+Get details about whether and where the context is saved by default for the current user.
 Note that this may be different than
 the settings that are active in the current session.
 In the above example, the autosave feature has been enabled, and data is saved
 to the default location.